-Payroll giving is a HM Customs & Revenue scheme that enables employees to give money to charity without paying tax on it.
+Payroll Giving is an HM Revenue & Customs scheme that enables employees to give money to charity without paying tax on it.

 What is Payroll Giving?

-Payroll Giving, also known as ‘Pay As You Earn’, is one of the most effective ways to support the Howard League for Penal Reform.
+Payroll Giving, also known as ‘Pay As You Earn’ (PAYE), is one of the most effective ways to support the Howard League.
 It must be paid through PAYE from someone’s wages or pension.

 Payroll Giving is simple to join and tax-free.
 This means, for example, if you donate £4 in payroll giving per month from your salary, your donation will actually be worth £5 to the Howard League – and better still, there’s no extra cost to you.